 The Santa Catalina Mountains

 The Santa Catalina Mountains are home to Mt Lemmon, the highest peak in the Coronado National Forest.
-Only an hour out of Tucson, the Mt.
+Mt.
 Lemmon Ski Valley is to southern Arizona what Snowbowl is to Flagstaff in Northern Arizona.

-- Permits: May be required depending on your chosen location and number of guests, but reaching the land managers is usually an easy process.
+• Permits: May be required depending on your chosen location, number of guests, and setup requests.
+Reaching the land managers is usually an easy process.

 Tucson Botanical Gardens

-The Tucson Botanical Gardens is a gorgeous desert oasis nestled in the middle of the city of Tucson.
-The gardens offer a nature-inspired sanctuary, insulated from the hustle and bustle of the city, without compromising access to food, lodging, and airport options nearby.
+Nestled in the middle of the city of Tucson is the Tucson Botanical Gardens, a gorgeous desert oasis.
+The gardens offer a nature-inspired sanctuary, insulated from the hustle and bustle of the city.
+But without compromising access to food, lodging, and airport options nearby.

-- Reservations: Ceremonies require a reservation and there are two garden areas to choose from based on the size of your group.
+• Reservations: Ceremonies require a reservation and fee.
+There are two garden areas to choose from based on the size of your group.

 For more information on Eloping at the Tucson Botanical Gardens: